 Artquest is not an independent organisation, so we have no board like a charity or other enterprise might have.
 We are a National Portfolio Organisation of Arts Council England, and operate as a programme of University of the Arts London.

-Artquest has a team of eleven advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.
+Artquest has a team of eight advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.